PedroArnaldo/DinoGame/README.md

 # DinoGame

-Réplica do jogo do dinossauro do navegador
+Réplica do jogo do dinossauro de navegador
+Link do jogo expirado: chrome://dino/